UK Unmarried Partner

 When considering your application, the Home Office will check whether you have enough funds to fully support yourself during your stay in the UK without resorting to public funds.

 There are minimum annual income requirements (before tax and national insurance) for obtaining the Unmarried Partner Visa, which you must confirm before you receive your visa.
+The current income threshold to meet is £29,000 or £23,496 for HM Armed Forces personnel.

 • Additional £3,800 for those with one child.